Snowshield/object-fp/README.md

 - **Object.prototype.forEach()**
   > Calls a function for each element in the array.

-- **Object.prototype.entries()**
-  > Returns a new Array Iterator object that contains the key/value pairs for each index in the array.

 - **Object.prototype.every()**
   > Returns true if every element in this array satisfies the provided testing function.